11 Ways To Recognize Manipulative Apology Patterns

 1. Accept the Apology, Don’t Accept Blame

-Their attempt at an apology is accepted in this response, but it does not release them.
-It protects your stance and enables an honest discussion to reach a resolution.
+This response acknowledges their attempt at an apology, but it does not absolve them.
+It safeguards your position and enables an open dialogue to find a solution.

 2. Express Your Feelings Clearly